dsmsuite/dsmsuite.github.io/about.md

 * To allow for easy extension to support other programming languages and environments.
 * To allow integration into a continuous integration build chain.

-See [github](https://github.com/dsmsuite) for the source code of the DSM tool suite.

 # History

 The DSM suite is based on the source of the [DSM plugin for Visual Studio](https://github.com/tecsoft/dsm-vs-addin).